Overview

 energy conservation.

-- Start with a retrieval task where students place the planets in order and classify a few Solar
+- Start with a retrieval task where you place the planets in order and classify a few Solar

 System objects.

-- Build a comparison table for inner and outer planets, then teach the accretion-model explanation
+- Build a comparison table for inner and outer planets, then work through the accretion-model explanation

 for the pattern.